jhpyle/docassemble/_docs/questions.md

 <a name="exit"></a>`exit` means that the user's variable store will be
-erased and the user will be redirected either to the URL given by the associated `url` text, or if no `url` is defined, to the `exit` page defined in the [configuration].
+erased and the user will be redirected either to the URL given by the associated `url` text, or if no `url` is defined, to the [`exit url`] defined in the [`metadata`], or if that does not defined, then to the [`exitpage`] defined in the [configuration].
 If the user tries to come back to the interview again, he will start the interview again, as though it had never been started.
 Original URL parameters will be lost.

 For example: